z-open/zerv-ng-sync/README.md

      sds = $sync.subscribe('people.sync')

-     // sds starts syncing after waitForInitialization since no setParameters was provided. sds.waitForInitialization().then(function(data){
+     // sds starts syncing after waitForDataReady since no setParameters was provided. sds.waitForDataReady().then(function(data){
           console.log('subscription is now initialed with data.
 This event occurs only once');
      });